Ethylmalonic encephalopathy: Pathophysiology

 Mutations in the ETHE1 gene cause ethylmalonic encephalopathy.
 The ETHE1 gene makes an enzyme that plays an important role in energy production.
 It is active in mitochondria, which are the energy-producing centers within cells.
-Little is known about its exact function, however.
+The ETHE1 gene product is a persulfide dioxygenase responsible for catabolism of the mitotoxic metabolite hydrogen sulfide (H_{2}S) via exhaustive oxidation of glutathione persulfide, which can be formed from glutathione and H_{2}S under oxidizing conditions.

 Mutations in the ETHE1 gene lead to the production of a defective version of the enzyme or prevents the enzyme from being made.
-A lack of the ETHE1 enzyme impairs the ability to make energy in mitochondria.
-Additionally, a loss of this enzyme allows potentially toxic compounds, including ethylmalonic acid and lactic acid, to build up in the body.
-Excess amounts of these compounds can be detected in urine.
-It remains unclear how a loss of the ETHE1 enzyme leads to progressive brain dysfunction and the other features of ethylmalonic encephalopathy.
+A lack of the ETHE1 enzyme impairs the ability to make energy in mitochondria via inhibition of cytochrome c oxidase by hydrogen sulfide, leading to the accumulation of lactic acid.
+Defective catabolism of fatty acids and branched-chain amino acids via β-oxidation leads to the accumulation of excess ethylmalonic acid, which is detected in urine.

 Ethylmalonic encephalopathy is an autosomal recessive disorder, which means the defective gene is located on an autosome, and both parents must carry one copy of the defective gene in order to have a child born with the disorder.
 The parents of a child with an autosomal recessive disorder are usually not affected by the disorder.